Therapy for Life’s Changes: Identity, Relationships & Queer-Affirming Support

 Commonly Asked Questions

 Whether this is your first time exploring therapy or you’re seeking a fresh approach, I welcome you.
-If you would like to connect and see if we may be a good fit for working together, feel free to send me an email and tell me a little bit about you and what you hope to address in therapy.
+If you would like to connect and see if we may be a good fit for working together, book a time with me here or if you prefer, fill out the form below and tell me a little bit about you and what you hope to address in therapy.
 From there, we’ll schedule a free 15-30-minute consultation on Zoom to learn more about each other.
 If we are not a good fit, I will help get you to the right place.

 Recommended Resources